All about me

 contemporary religion invented during the 19th century, but as with any new

-movement or religion its rise and success depended on certain personalities,
+movement or religion its rise and success depended on certain individuals and personalities,

 those people whose courage, vision and determination helped to create the basic